Retain top talent with our seven employee retention tips

-- Empower employees to get more for their money by putting a prepaid cashback card in their pocket.
+Empower employees to get more for their money by putting a Pluxee Card in their pocket.
 They could earn up to 15% cashback at participating retailers!

 In the same article, Herzberg shares his theories on motivation, and recognition is right at the top.
 If your employees feel they’re not being rewarded for their achievements, they’ll stop performing at the desired level.
 Rewarding employees also boosts their esteem, which is the second most important element in Maslow’s hierarchy of needs.